run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ## Mark Run:AI System Workers

-The Run:AI Backend should be installed on a set of dedicated Run:AI system worker nodes rather than GPU worker nodes.
+The Run:AI Control plane should be installed on a set of dedicated Run:AI system worker nodes rather than GPU worker nodes.
 To set system worker nodes run:

 ```
 oc label node <NODE-NAME> node-role.kubernetes.io/runai-system=true
 ```

-Currently, this setting cannot be changed after the backend is installed.
+Currently, this setting cannot be changed after the control plane is installed.

 ## Additional Permissions

-As part of the installation you will be required to install the [Backend](backend.md) and [Cluster](cluster.md) Helm [Charts](https://helm.sh/){target=_blank}.
+As part of the installation you will be required to install the [Control plane](backend.md) and [Cluster](cluster.md) Helm [Charts](https://helm.sh/){target=_blank}.
 The Helm Charts require Kubernetes administrator permissions.
 You can review the exact permissions provided by using the `--dry-run` on both helm charts.

 ## Next Steps